ranjesh1/spring-boot2-rest-order-services/README.md

 Install MYSQL 5.7

-Download source code from  https://github.com/ranjesh1/spring-boot-rest-order.git to ~/workdir
+Download source code from  https://github.com/ranjesh1/spring-boot2-rest-order-services to ~/workdir

-## Setup - create database
+## Setup - create database(if you don't want to use in memory database)

 1. Start MYSQL server